SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 By sitting here, you are in the best position to get a look at the famous Lombard Street.
 You are also in a great position to see the SF bay as you head down Hyde Street toward Fisherman's Wharf.

 Double check the signs for this SF cable car when you board.
-The Powell/Mason line picks up in the same location, so make sure you read the signs before boarding.
+The Powell/Mason line picks up in the same location, so make sure yours says "Powell/Hyde" before boarding.

-The stop at Lombard Street give you the opportunity to hop off and take pictures.
-This cable car is an excellent choice to select if you are heading straight to Lombard Street, Ghirardelli Square, Aquatic Park or other location on the west end of Fisherman's Wharf.
+On this line, you could get off at Lombard Street to take pictures.
+This cable car is an excellent choice to select if you are heading straight to Lombard Street, Ghirardelli Square, Aquatic Park or another location on the west end of Fisherman's Wharf.

-If you hop off at Lombard Street to take some photos or to walk down "the most crooked street in SF", you have a few options to get to Fisherman's Wharf:
+If you hop off at Lombard Street to take some photos or to walk down "the most crooked street in SF", you have a few options to continue making your way to Fisherman's Wharf:

-Local Secret: When picking up this cable car from Fisherman's Wharf, do not stand in line at the turn style at Hyde and Beach Streets waiting for your turn.
+Local Secret: When picking up this cable car from Fisherman's Wharf, do not stand in line at the turnaround at Hyde and Beach Streets waiting for your turn.

 Simply walk up Hyde Street to the stop at North Point Street.
-When the cable car leaves the turn style, there is always a little room to pick up passengers along the way.
+When the cable car leaves the turnaround, there is always a little room to pick up passengers along the way.

-The Powell/Mason line runs from Union Square to Fisherman's Wharf.
-This line takes a slightly different route to get to Fisherman's Wharf.
+The Powell/Mason line also runs from Union Square to Fisherman's Wharf, but this line takes a slightly different route to get there.

 I recommend taking this one on the trip from Fisherman's Wharf to Union Square.
-By taking the Powell/Hyde line one direction and this one other direction, you get to see some different sights in the city.
+By taking the Powell/Hyde line going north and this one going south, you get to see some different sights in the city.

-This line heads up Powell Street.
-It does a quick turn on Jackson Street and after one block it then turns again north up Mason Street.
+When starting from Union Square, this line first heads up Powell Street.
+It does a quick turn west onto Jackson Street and after one block it then turns again heading north up Mason Street.

-If you are heading towards North Beach or Fisherman's Wharf for the day, this is the line to choose.
+If you are heading towards North Beach for the day, this is the line to choose.
 You can jump off at Columbus Street in North Beach.

 You can also ride all the way to Bay Street and walk just three blocks to Jefferson Street (the main street in Fisherman's Wharf).

-An added attraction for this line is the Cable Car Museum.
-It stops right in front on the museum, so you can quickly jump off and head inside for a visit.
+An added attraction for this line is the free Cable Car Museum.
+It stops right in front of the museum, so you can get off where the line turns at Jackson and Mason and head inside for a visit.

-The California line is the only line to run east to west.
-It starts at California and Market Streets in the Financial District.
-This is the cable car in San Francisco that heads up and over Nob Hill and ends at Van Ness and California Streets.
+The California line is the only cable car in San Francisco that runs east to west.
+It starts at California and Drumm Street (near Market Street) in the Financial District.

-Seating Tips for Market Street: If you pick the cable car up at Market Street, find a seat in the back on the north side facing the Hyatt Hotel.
+Seating Tips for Market Street: If you pick the cable car up at the terminal between Drumm and Davis Street, find a seat in the back on the north side facing the Hyatt Hotel.
 From these seats, you will get a great look down the hill as you head up California Street.

-Seating Tips for Van Ness: If you catch the cable car at California and Van Ness, I recommend you sit in the front on the north side of the car.
+Seating Tips for Van Ness: If you catch the cable car on the other end at California and Van Ness, I recommend you sit in the front on the north side of the car.
 You know you are in the right seats if you are facing away from Starbucks and Wells Fargo.

 The cable cars in San Francisco run 365 days a year including holidays.
 You will find that tourists aren't the only ones that use them to get around the city, so they are always in operation.